 Have you ever walked into a super cramped store and thought that something was going to crash down on you?
 Have you ever walked down the aisle of grocery stores and wonder if anyone is going to notice that spilled bottle of soda?
 When people walk into stores or onto different properties they are accepting a silent contract.
 The property owner or operator is telling the property user that it is safe to use this space.
-Our Los Angeles Premises Liability Lawyers at Compass Law Group, PC has a deep understanding of the duty care property owners need to take in order to keep their visitors happy.
+Our Los Angeles Premises Liability Lawyers at Compass Law Group, LLP has a deep understanding of the duty care property owners need to take in order to keep their visitors happy.
 However, our Los Angeles Premises Liability Attorneys also know that not every property owner cares to accept that standard of duty.

 What Does Negligence Mean?